fbpx

 With 12-foot ceilings and vast square footage, the living room was cavernous.
 Designer Matthew Patrick Smyth added the coffered ceiling, French mantel, and wall trim, and he painted the ceiling a pale blue to temper its hard white edge.
 Two seating areas help delineate the space, while cut velvets, silks, oil paintings, and antiques add patina.

-Matthew Patrick Smyth’s new book, Through a Designer’s Eye, features beloved design projects along with some of his favorite Instagram shots.
+Matthew Patrick Smyth’s book, Through a Designer’s Eye, features beloved design projects along with some of his favorite Instagram shots.
 “The book is a combination of rooms and spaces I’ve designed along with photos and details that have inspired me,” he says.
 His Instagram highlight reel includes travel destinations, stunning landscapes, and snippets of architectural details.
 While these little vignettes inspire textures, palettes, and moods in his work, he adamantly stresses that good—really good—interior design is bigger and more powerful than any photo or rising number of followers on social media.

 Red damask wallpapered entry hall with an oriental rug layered over a larger sea grass rug in a home designed by Matthew Patrick Smyth.
 A formal antique corner chair, traditional moldings, and gold framed antique paintings finish the space.